z3h4/useful-commands/HTML & CSS/css.md

 - Inline styles overwrite embedded styles which in turn overwrite external styles.
 - External stylesheets provide the best separation of HTML and CSS code and result in more maintainable code.
 Plus, an external stylesheet can be used in many HTML documents.

+- Problems with embedding stylesheets in an HTML document:
+  - It is not scalable.
+If we want similar style for multiple components in separate files, we'll have code duplication.
+  - It violates separation of concerns principle.
+- Inline styles also violate separation of concerns principle.

 ### Normalizing CSS

 - Different browsers render some HTML elements differently.